Watch Me Build a Tenant Rollover Analysis Model

 Having performed the above steps, calculating the desired outputs is fairly simple.
 In my video, I finish by creating a column chart to visualize the rollover by year – a nice way to present your findings to partners, lenders, and friends.

-To get the most out of this video, I suggest you use the practice model (download below) and build the model yourself as I go.
-The download link includes a zip file containing both the practice model and the completed model.
-The practice model has identical formatting to the completed model, but the formulas have been deleted.
+To get the most out of this video, I suggest you use the practice model (download link below) and build the model yourself as I go.
+The download link includes a Workbook containing both a pre-formatted blank template worksheet and a completed worksheet.
+The practice worksheet has identical formatting to the completed worksheet, but the formulas have been deleted.